WillDenby/make-python-faster/src/pythons_execution_model.md

 The efficiency and performance of CPython can be affected by factors such as the complexity of the Python code, the use of built-in functions (which are typically optimized C functions), and the interaction with external modules and libraries.

 It's also worth noting that while CPython is the standard and most commonly used Python interpreter, other implementations exist, such as PyPy (which focuses on performance through Just-In-Time compilation) and Jython (which runs on the Java platform).
 Each implementation has its execution model, optimized for different use cases and performance characteristics.

-We'll explore more of these things in subsequent chapters.
+We'll see these later on.